CollaboRateMgmt/CollaboRate/README.md

   The estimated size of the project must not exceed its budget.
 That's all we use estimates for.
 They are no longer needed for project duration and costing.

 The process solves the problems seen with a very large number of people working on the same project.
 It will be the most common way of working in the commercial IT industry.
 The most exciting benefits would be for the common IT employees (technical staff).
 They will become the crowd.
 They will enjoy more transparency, freedom and opportunities than ever before.

-You may use this process for open source projects as well.
-See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

 # Detailed Benefits for Employees and their Organizations